-The consolidated financial statements of Christensen have been prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America applicable to not-for-profit organizations.
+The consolidated financial statements of Christensen have been prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP) applicable to not-for-profit organizations.

-Net assets and changes therein are classified based on the existence or absence of donor-imposed restrictions.
-Unrestricted net assets are those that are neither temporarily restricted nor permanently restricted by donor-imposed stipulations.
-There are no temporarily or permanently restricted net assets as of December 31, 2017 and 2016.
+Net assets, revenues, expenses, gains and losses are classified based on the existence or absence of donor-imposed restrictions.
+Net assets without donor restrictions are those that are not restricted by donor-imposed stipulations and are available at the discretion of Christensen.
+There are no net assets with donor restrictions as of December 31, 2018 and 2017.